Kerry-z/AGLL/README.md

 ## How to use Git?

 1. Install Git on your computer.
 2. Create a new repository on your computer.
-3. Add files to the repository.
+This can be done by running the command `mkdir <Create Your Directory>` and `git init` in the terminal.
+3. Create a new file in the repository and add it to the staging area.
+This can be done by running the command `git add <File Name>` in the terminal.
-4. Commit changes to the repository.
+4. Commit the changes to the repository.
+This can be done by running the command `git commit -m "Commit Message"` in the terminal.
-5. Push changes to a remote repository (such as GitHub).
+5. Push the changes to the remote repository.
+This can be done by running the command `git push origin master` in the terminal.
-6. Pull changes from a remote repository.

-## What are some common Git commands?